MODA-NYC/Project_SevereCrashes/README.md

 PedAnalysis.ipynb - main notebook for analysis

-LinkedDataExplore.ipynb - exploring the matched data
+DataDetail.ipynb - more detail on the datasets

 VariableMap.ipynb - explicitly showing the mapping from coded variables to descriptive variables using the data dictionary (actual mapping takes place in analysis.py)